 • Blog

 Moments in Time: Glen Coe, Scotland (Highlands)

 The winds were overwhelming but calming.
 The periods of rain were drenching but refreshing.
 The brisk air cut through your skin but awakened the very breath of your life.
 Standing in its midst was somehow a confrontation with truth beyond the ability to explain with my senses.
 Quite simply, it was one of the most mystical experiences of my life.
 Glencoe is nestled in the Scottish Highlands.
 It is about 100 miles or so from Edinburgh.
-Suppose you leave from Edinburgh, as I did.
-In that case, you go through the lush greenery of the Scottish lowlands, passing many breathtaking lochs (lakes) and some picturesque towns.
-Stirling, for one, with…
+If you leave from Edinburgh, as I did, you go through the lush greenery of the Scottish lowlands, passing many breathtaking lochs (lakes) and some picturesque towns.
+Stirling, for one, with its famous castle…

+• Blog